wp-plugins/feedaggregator/readme.txt

 == Upgrade Notice ==

+= 1.0.2 =
+New features: options to display excerpts and source title/link and display meta attributes in list-style.
+If you have filled in any values in $feedgator_item_author_arr or $feedgator_item_class_arr in feed-gator.php, be sure to copy them before upgrading.

 = 1.0.1 =
-New features: presents an option to open link in a new window; accepts "feed:" syntax in RSS address.
+New features: presents an option to open link in a new window; accepts "feed:" syntax in rss address.

 = 1.0 =
 Original release.